CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

     | parse EventText with * "resourceName=" resourceName ", totalSlices=" totalSlices:long * "sliceNumber=" sliceNumber:long * "lockTime=" lockTime ", releaseTime=" releaseTime:date "," * "previousLockTime=" previousLockTime:date ")" *
     | project resourceName, totalSlices, sliceNumber, lockTime, releaseTime, previousLockTime
     ```

-1. The following statement demonstrates working with **dynamic** fields, which are special since they can take on any value of other data types.
-In this example, The DeviceDetail field from the SigninLogs table is of type **dynamic**.
-In the Query Window enter the following statement and select **Run**:

-    ```KQL
-    SigninLogs
-    | extend OS = DeviceDetail.operatingSystem
-    ```

-1. The following example shows how to break out packed fields for SigninLogs.
-In the Query Window enter the following statement and select **Run**:

-    ```KQL
-    SigninLogs
-    | extend OS = DeviceDetail.operatingSystem, Browser = DeviceDetail.browser
-    | extend StatusCode = tostring(Status.errorCode), StatusDetails = tostring(Status.additionalDetails)
-    | extend Date = startofday(TimeGenerated)
-    | summarize count() by Date, Identity, UserDisplayName, UserPrincipalName, IPAddress, ResultType, ResultDescription, StatusCode, StatusDetails
-    | sort by Date
-    ```

-    >**Important:** Although the **dynamic** type appears JSON-like, it can hold values that are not represented in the JSON model because they do not exist in JSON.
-As a result, when serializing **dynamic** values into a JSON format, values that cannot be represented by JSON are serialized as **string** values.

-1. The following statements demonstrates operators to manipulate JSON stored in string fields.
-Many logs submit data in JSON format, which requires you to know how to transform JSON data to fields that can be queried.
-In the Query Window enter the following statement and select **Run**:

-    ```KQL
-    SigninLogs
-    | extend AuthDetails =  parse_json(AuthenticationDetails)
-    | extend AuthMethod =  AuthDetails[0].authenticationMethod
-    | extend AuthResult = AuthDetails[0].["authenticationStepResultDetail"]
-    | project AuthMethod, AuthResult, AuthDetails
-    ```

-1. The following statement demonstrates the **mv-expand** operator, which turns dynamic arrays into rows (multi-value expansion).

-    ```KQL
-    SigninLogs
-    | mv-expand AuthDetails = parse_json(AuthenticationDetails)
-    | project AuthDetails
-    ```

-1. Expand the first row by selecting ">" and then again next to *AuthDetails* to review the expanded results.

-1. The following statement demonstrates the **mv-apply** operator, which applies a subquery to each record and returns the union of the results of all subqueries.

-    ```KQL
-    SigninLogs
-    | mv-apply AuthDetails = parse_json(AuthenticationDetails) on
-    (where AuthDetails.authenticationMethod == "Password")
-    ```

-1. A **function** is a log query that can be used in other log queries with the saved name as a command.
-To create a **function**, after running your query, select the **Save** button and then select **Save As function** from the drop-down.
-Enter the name your want (for example: *PrivLogins*) in the **Function name** box and enter a **Legacy category** (for example: *General*) and select **Save**.
-The function will be available in KQL by using the function's alias:

-    >**Note:** You will not be able to do this in the **lademo** environment used for this lab since your account has only Reader permissions, but it is an important concept to make your queries more efficient and effective.

-    ```KQL
-    PrivLogins
-    ```

 ## Review

 In this lab, you have completed the following: